THE TWELVE COMMANDMENTS – TEN OF MOSES, AND TWO NEW ONES

+Lying can be very subtle.
+It can mean leading a person on in a relationship with gifts or praise, when they are false.
+It can mean telling a child a scary story just to keep the child in line.
 Learning to tell the truth and live the truth is a lifelong struggle for everyone!
 Let no one think they are above the fray, so to speak.

 For example, let us say your neighbor has a lovely wife or husband.
 It is perfectly okay to desire that you should also have a lovely wife or husband.
 However, it is coveting if you secretly or openly would like to take away your neighbor’s husband or wife, and have him or her for yourself.
-This is a fine distinction, but a very important one.
+This is a fine distinction, but an important one.

 This is called class warfare talk in the United States, and it is based on the writings of Karl Marx and Frederick Engels.
 These two 19th century political scientists based their entire world view on the concept that progress in human society is all about a class struggle, and hatred, envy and coveting between the rich and the poor.
 It is the theoretical basis of Marxism, communism and socialism.

 However, this rhetoric violates the Tenth Commandment that warns us not to desire the possessions or wealth of our neighbors.
 Indeed, teaching this totally anti-biblical attitude tends to divide the nation, and stirs up anger, resentment, hatred and often ultimately violence.